Intrathecal anesthesia; Subarachnoid anesthesia; Epidural

 Spinal and epidural anesthesia are procedures that deliver medicines that numb parts of your body to block pain.
 They are given through shots in or around the spine.

-The doctor who gives you epidural or spinal anesthesia is called an anesthesiologist.
+A doctor who gives you epidural or spinal anesthesia is called an anesthesiologist.
+In some situations, this may be administered by a certified registered nurse anesthetist..

 First, the area of your back where the needle is inserted is cleaned with a special solution.
 The area may also be numbed with a local anesthetic.